Last updated on 2026-05-15

 Program Structure

-The Educational Support program is structured to be completed in two academic years of full-time study.
-The program includes a blend of theoretical knowledge and practical experience, ensuring that students are well-prepared for their future roles.
+The Educational Support program is designed to be completed within two academic years of full-time study.
+This program offers a comprehensive approach to learning, ensuring that students are well-prepared for their future careers.
 Key features of the program structure include:

-- Focus on planning, organizing, and leading activities tailored to children with exceptional needs.
+- Focus on planning, organizing, and leading educational activities

 Featured Experiences